Security-Onion-Solutions/securityonion-docs/download.rst

 -  If downloading our Security Onion 2.0 ISO image, please verify using these instructions: https://github.com/Security-Onion-Solutions/securityonion/wiki/ISO
--  If downloading an Ubuntu or CentOS ISO image, please verify using their instructions.
+-  If downloading an Ubuntu or CentOS ISO image, please verify that ISO image using whatever instructions they provide.